Roll20/roll20-character-sheets/Ironsworn/README.md

 This compiles `test/Ironsworn.html` and `Ironsworn.css`.
 You can open `test/Ironsworn.html` in your browser.

+You can enable i18n by running the script specifying a language, which will be retrieved from the `translations` folder, e.g. `npm run gulp:test-watch --lang=fr`.

 ### Test the roll templates
 You must create a file `test/roll-template-specs.js` that contains the list of template variations you want to display at the same time (to test different input values at the same time).
 It contains a list of specs containing the template ID, whether to display the template (so that you can easily toggle the display), and the values that are the inputs of the template.